 The Freshman Leadership Program is a nationally recognized program that provides an alternative to regular residence hall life at Creighton University.
 In addition to living in community at Kiewit Hall, FLP members are enrolled in a course together and serve in the community, complete a leadership portfolio project, and attend other leadership-based events together to develop strong leadership capabilities.
-To learn more about FLP, listen to a recording and review the presentation slides of our January 2018 informational webinar.
+To learn more about FLP, review the presentation slides of our January 2018 informational webinar.

 Creighton’s Global Scholars Program is a four-year, experiential, academic, and professional development program that immerses select Creighton students in rich cultural and academic experiences on campus and around the world.
 Through a minimum of four international experiences, Global Scholars will learn about and engage with a variety of global issues, including the political, social, economic, natural, and physical issues most relevant to our world today.
 Upon graduation, Global Scholars will be well-positioned with the skills and experiences necessary to live and work as informed global citizens anywhere in the world.